slab/delta/README.md

 ### Insert Operation

 Insert operations have an `insert` key defined.
 A String value represents inserting text.
+A Number value represents inserting an embed, with the value corresponding to an embed type (such as an image or video).

+Here we will use 1 to represent images and 2 to represent videos, but your application can choose whatever mapping is convenient.

-A Number represents inserting an embed.
-In both cases an optional `attributes` key can be defined with an Object to describe additonal formatting information.
+In both cases of text and embeds, an optional `attributes` key can be defined with an Object to describe additonal formatting information.
 Formats can be changed by the [retain](#retain) operation.

-Here we will use 1 to represent images and 2 to represent videos, but your application can choose whatever mapping is convenienit.

 ```js
 // Insert a bolded "Text"